Description

 To check HTTP 2.0 version status for an existing app, run the following command:

-The output should return true if HTTPS 2.0 traffic value is set to On.
+The output should return true if HTTP/2 is enabled.

 From PowerShellโ